 Aloe 'AJR' is a beautiful succulent that forms rosettes of bright green leaves with red teeth and bumps.
-The rosettes grow up to 2 feet (60 cm) tall and about the same in diameter.
-It is a re-bloomer and produces tubular, yellow, and orange bicolor flowers on tall spikes.
+The rosettes grow up to 2 feet (60 cm) tall with a diameter equal to the height.
+It is a rebloomer and produces tubular bicolor yellow and orange flowers on tall spikes.

 Learn more at How to Grow and Care for Aloe.

 Toxicity of Aloe 'AJR'

 A. 'AJR' is not listed as toxic for people and pets.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.